wcj365/healthcare/01_health.md

 ### Blum's Model of Determinants of Health (Blum, 1974)
 ![](images/Blum-Model.jpg)

+Four facets of Blum's Model of Health Determinants together establish the health of an individual.
+The thickness of each arrow indicates the magnitude of the impact of that characteristic in this model.

 ### Factors that influence an individual and a population’s health:
 - Genetic make up (20% of premature deaths)
 - Individual Behaviors (50% of premature deaths)